Aaditya1978/merjo_blog/README.md

 ## backend

-you will need to add the following environment variables to your .env file
+you will need to create `.env` file in backend folder add the following environment variables

 `JWT_KEY=any_random_key`